Let the fields be jubilant, and everything in them;

 We look forward to reading your poems!

-Sometimes what we experience because of chronic physical or mental illness can not only be difficult to explain, but difficult for those who don’t experience it to understand.
-Metaphors can be a useful tool.
+Sometimes what we experience because of chronic illness, mental illness, pain, or suffering can not only be difficult to explain but also (for those who don’t experience it) difficult to understand.
+Metaphor can be a useful tool.